Banitsa

 - unsalted butter1/2 cup

-- sunflower or canola oil1/4 cup
+- neutral oil1/4 cup

-- plain whole-milk Greek yogurt1 1/2 cup
+- plain whole milk Greek yogurt1 1/2 cup

 - baking soda1 tsp